 – Much of what each manager reported on was of little relevance of importance to everyone in the room.

-– The meeting was always dominated by the most senior person in the room.
+– The meeting was often dominated by the most senior person in the room

 – Each update felt like a ‘floorshow’ for each manager to say how hard they had worked.

 – The executive demonstrating how bright they were by challenging each manager or finding flaws in their presentation.

 – A lack of engagement as the room knew that they were only really there to impress the most senior manager.

 That was a long time ago

 Of course, everything has changed since then; businesses don’t operate like that anymore.